VIDEOS & SOCIAL

 Quick field tests in perception—dream it, don’t just judge it.

 On TikTok, The Dreamer Project becomes fast, playful, and disruptive.
-Short Drive-By Dreams, looping “Judge It… or Dream It?” tests, and the ongoing #LeafHead project turn everyday moments into public experiments in seeing differently.
+Short Drive-By Dreams, looping “Judge It… or Dream It?” tests, and the ongoing #LeafHead project turn everyday moments into public play-tests in seeing differently.
 Each clip is designed to spark curiosity, invite participation, and reframe the ordinary—whether through humor, design interventions, or quick shifts in perception.
 This is where philosophy meets the feed: fast, surprising, and open to anyone who wants to play with the lens of consciousness-first reality.

 Follow on TikTok →

-Support the Mind Experiment with Love
+Support the Living Inquiry with Love